erl67/CloudComputing/Project1/README.txt

 3. Part 3 was the ten questions on the common log file.
 For this part I used 10 different map/reduce programs which are all callable from the same shell script.
 The script calls the corresponding program and saves the output along with the hadoop runtime output.
-The command to run each program is (where the number is a number from 1 to 10 of which question to answer. root@fa8638416a92:/opt/code# ./mapreduce.sh 1
+The command to run each program is as follows, where the number is a number from 1 to 10 of which question to answer.

+root@fa8638416a92:/opt/code# ./mapreduce.sh 1

-For a few of them I had to sort the output afterwards because the reducer that was done with the following commands: echo output4.txt | sort -k2,2nr > output4sorted.txt cat out9.txt | sort -k2,2nr | head -n 10 > out9sorted.txt
+For a few of them I had to sort the output afterwards because the reducer that was done with the following commands: cat output4.txt | sort -k2,2nr > output4sorted.txt cat out9.txt | sort -k2,2nr | head -n 10 > out9sorted.txt